 Lectures and course materials, including power point presentations, outlines, and similar materials, are protected by copyright.
-You may take notes and make copies of course materials for your own educational use only.
-You may not record lectures, reproduce (or allow others to reproduce), post or distribute lecture notes, wiki material, and other course materials publicly and/or for commercial purposes without the instructor's prior written consent.
+You may take notes and make copies of course materials for your own educational use.
+You may not record lectures, reproduce (or allow others to reproduce), post or distribute lecture notes, wiki material, and other course materials publicly and/or for commercial purposes without my written consent.